fleksin/Film-Locator/README.md

 <br>

-Featuring 'random movie' button! click it to get a random movie title and pin it on the map.
+Featuring 'random movie' button! click it to get a random movie title and pin it on the map.<br>
 <br>
 Framework used: <br>